Walking her dog one weekday before Thanksgiving, Laura Elstro noticed how many packages had been delivered to her neighbors’ front porches.

 “I could go around and collect everyone’s boxes,” said Elstro, an entrepreneur who works from her Rodgers Forge home.
 “We could turn this into a business and employ people. … Unfortunately, I thought there is a real need for this.”

-Deliveries reach a fever pitch in the weeks leading up to Hanukkah and Christmas, with FedEx, for one, expecting a record number of packages in its global network, as many as 400 million.
-At the same time, more people have become victims of theft, with nearly 26 million people reporting they have had a holiday package stolen from their doorstep, according to a November survey by InsuranceQuotes.
+Deliveries reached a fever pitch in the weeks leading up to Hanukkah and Christmas, with FedEx, for one, expecting a record number of packages in its global network, as many as 400 million.
+At the same time, more people have become victims of theft, with nearly 26 million people reporting they have had a package stolen from their doorstep, according to a November survey by InsuranceQuotes.

 “Obviously with the increase of packages being delivered, we’ll see or are likely to see an increase in theft off front porches,” said Baltimore County police spokeswoman Officer Jennifer Peach.

 She said the department does not track package theft specifically and much of it likely goes unreported.

 The police warnings came as two men who pleaded guilty to a theft scheme in Columbia were given four-month and five-month jail sentences Thursday by a Howard County Circuit Court judge, the county state’s attorney’s office said.

 The men, Amjad Jaouni, 29, of Baltimore, and Ernest Ohanyan, 26, of Baltimore, were arrested Dec.
 7, 2016, after police found them driving a truck loaded with 75 packages they had stolen from 15 nearby streets.
 The state’s attorney’s office said in its announcement the sentences showed the judge did not view the theft as a victimless crime or a single act.
 Packages were taken from 50 different homes.

 Rob Daeschner said he has stopped sending deliveries to his home after four packages intended as Christmas gifts were stolen from his porch.